 Sep 01 2011

-However, the high prices don’t seem to be much of a deterrent because The Long Bar was packed when I visited on a Saturday afternoon.
-Unlike the other restaurants and bars in Raffles Hotel, the Long Bar does not have a formal dress code and you’ll be welcomed inside even if you’re wearing shorts or have the kids in tow (S$9 for a soft drink).
-The setting is similarly unpretentious with wicker chairs, peanut shells littering the floor, and overhead fans shaped like leaves — perhaps to conjure images of overdressed British governors being fanned by their servants?
+The prices certainly don’t deter the crowds — we were lucky to get a table during our August 2014 visit.
+Unlike the other restaurants and bars in Raffles Hotel, the Long Bar does not have a formal dress code and you’ll be welcomed inside even if you’re wearing shorts or have the kids in tow.
+The setting is unpretentious with wicker chairs, peanut shells littering the floor, and overhead fans shaped like leaves — perhaps to conjure images of overdressed British governors being fanned by their servants?

-Since it’s printed on the menu, I don’t think I’m spilling any trade secrets by sharing the Raffles recipe for the Original Singapore Sling:
+Since it’s printed on the menu, we’re not spilling any trade secrets by sharing the Raffles recipe for the original Singapore Sling:

 30 mL gin